solana-labs/wormhole-hackathon/README.md

-# Solana's Wormhole Hackathon &middot; Over $200k in prizes
+# Solana's Wormhole Hackathon &middot; Up to $200k in prizes
 #### Boost your project at warp speed with Solana

 * Hackathon dates: October 28th through November 14